 Youth soccer players who improve at every stage

-Instead of watching corny tricks/skills on YouTube.
+Instead of watching silly tricks/skills on YouTube.
 Watch how the US National Teams & even MLS teams are trying to mimic what the top pro clubs and coaches in Europe or South America are doing.

 They admit that they are not the best in the world like players playing in England, Germany or Spain, which is what you want.